SoftwareAG/adabas-natural-education-package/README.md

             * through nested loop
             * without the usage of the nested loop

-   - 1 scenario discussed in the understanding of Adabas
-     * Description: Retrieval of data from database
+   - For Adabas : Retrieval of data from the database and print it on the screen
        * You would need to first, compile the CRUISE.NSD file -contains the data definitions
        * The main program to take the input from the user, then retrieve and print the corresponding value from the database